pytorch/xla/API_GUIDE.md

 xm.save(model.state_dict(), path)
 ```

-In case of multple devices, the above API will only save the data for the master
+In case of multiple devices, the above API will only save the data for the master
 device ordinal (0).

 Directly saving XLA tensors is possible but not recommended.
 XLA